neuromorphs/tonic/docs/getting_started/install.rst

 Requirements
 ------------
 Even though Tonic is modeled after PyTorch Vision, it does not depend on it or PyTorch for that matter.
 We want to keep our package lightweight to provide a minimum set of functionality, while at the same time being compatible with mature dataloading classes in larger frameworks.
-We keep dependencies to a minimum set of packages that help with decoding different file formats such as h5py, importRosbag, aedat, loris and others.
+We keep dependencies to a minimum set of packages that help with decoding different file formats such as h5py, rosbags and others.

 Supported platforms
 --------------------